Perspective | My son wants to make video games his career. I’m trying not to hate this.

 “This is what makes me happy,” my son told me.
 “And I’m good at it.”

-I had suggested computer engineering and hard sciences programs while thinking: “Ya, I’d like the major in ice cream eating, but is it a real career?”
+I had suggested computer engineering and hard science programs while thinking: “Ya, I’d like to major in ice cream eating, but is it a real career?”

 And so my education began.
 My Class of 2022 son and I looked up the top-ranked schools in game design and we created a road trip to hit them on the days their programs had open houses.